usergreen/MX-Respin-iso/README.md

 # MX-Respin-iso
-This is a project to create<br>
+This is a project to create an<br>
-an Unofficial MX Respin iso (personally customized snapshots)
+Unofficial MX Respin iso (personally customized snapshots)<br>
+ These products are based on MX Linux but are not connected with it.

 ISO image files already created, are distributed at: